Jorixon/JASM/README.md

 - [NET 7.0 Desktop Runtime (v7.0.10)](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win10-x64&apphost_version=7.0.10&gui=true)
 - [Windows App SDK](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads)

+If you don't have these downloaded the application will prompt you to download necessary dependencies and provide links.

 ### Elevator process
 The elevator process is a small program that can be started as an elevated process from the app.
-It is completely optional.
+It is completely optional and is kind of a niche feature.
 It is used to send the F10 key to the game to refresh the mods.
 This is done trough named pipes.
 The process does not listen for keybinds it only waits for a simple "1" command from the app.
 This makes it send the F10 key to the game.